 Mobility scooter brakes are permanently on, this is because they are electromagnetic brakes and until you activate the scooter (using the wig wag) they will remain on.
 Unlike a car, the brake acts upon the motor, so soon as you are not pressing the wig wag the brake is activated and the scooter will slow and stop.

-In case you needed to push the scooter, there is always a freewheel lever which disconnects the motor (and therefore brake) allowing the scooter to move manually.
+In case you needed to push the scooter, there is always a freewheel lever that disconnects the motor (and therefore brake) allowing the scooter to move manually.

 A feature found on some larger scooters is an emergency brake, similar to a bicycle handlebar brake it will act on the rear wheels.
 However, this is just in case of the electromagnetic brake failing.